 The son of missionary teachers, Paul was born in India and completed his sophomore year of high school at Kodaikanal International School (KIS) before returning to the US.
 After medical school and residency he served in the National Health Services Corps for two years before joining a primary care practice.
 Special interests center on family crisis issues and their background causes.
 He founded HopeNet, a Wichita KS non-profit partnering with over 400 community agencies, churches and individuals to help those in material and emotional crisis.
 Paul visited the crèches in 2016 and joined the HKI board in 2018.

 Tom Lovett was named Headmaster of the St. Johnsbury Academy, St. Johnsbury VT, in 2001.
 Prior to that, he worked at the Academy in various capacities including Academic Dean, Assistant Academic Dean, English Department Chair, Director of the Advanced Placement Institute, Tri-Chair of the capital campaign for the Center for the Arts, Advisor Team Leader, English teacher, ESL teacher, football coach, baseball coach, public speaking/debate coach, and Head Dorm Proctor.
 Tom received an AM in English Language and Literature from Brown University, a BA in English and Humanities from Providence College, and was named a Klingenstein Fellow.

 St. Johnsbury Academy has been contributing to Help Kids India for over ten years.
-This past April, Tom and his daughter, Rose, traveled with St. Johnsbury Academy students and staff on their fifth trip to Porayar and Tillaiyadi to volunteer with the program themselves.
-Tom hopes to return to India with more students next year.
-For Tom’s reflection on his trip see http://www.helpkidsindia.org/
+In April of 2018, Tom and his daughter, Rose, traveled with St. Johnsbury Academy students and staff on their fifth trip to Porayar and Tillaiyadi to volunteer with the program themselves.
+Tom hopes to return to India with more students in 2020.
+For Tom’s reflection on his trip see https://www.helpkidsindia.org/

 Tom Rudin, Washington D.C.